-One formal commencement ceremony shall take place annually, at the conclusion of the Spring Semester.
-Students who have completed their requirements at the end of the previous Summer or Fall, in addition to those who have completed their requirements in the Spring semester shall be considered eligible to attend the ceremony.
+One formal commencement ceremony shall take place annually, at the conclusion of the Spring term.
+Students who completed their requirements at the end of the preceding Fall term, the current Spring term, or are scheduled to complete their requirements in the upcoming Summer term will be invited to participate in the ceremony.